 This characterization of continuity avoids any mention of a distance function; instead it only talks about open sets.
 But to define open, we still need a distance function, right?
-Wrong!, as we shall shortly see.
+No, as we'll see shortly!

-Review of important properties of open sets in a metric space X:
+Review of important properties of open sets in a metric space \boldsymbol{X} :